Mjjamy/Inventory-and-Supplier-Management-System-MySQL/README.md

 ## Data Insertion

-After creating the database and tables, sample data is inserted to simulate a real-world inventory and supplier setup.
-This data helps demonstrate stock levels, supplier relations, and restock schedules.
+After creating the database and tables sample data is inserted to simulate a real-world inventory and supplier setup.

 ### Insert Statements